“Gorgeous refurbed old farmhouse, available by the room or as a whole (for 20-24), and a smaller sister chalet in a traditional Alpine village”

 While the rooms are old-style and wood-panelled, ensuite bathrooms are gleaming and contemporary, with shiny chrome and grey slate tiles.
 Most have showers over baths, but Fondulay and Cote D'Abroz have showers only, while Pleney has a roll-top bath and a separate shower.
 Cosy robes and slippers are just the thing to wrap up in on a snowy evening, plus there's underfloor heating to keep you snug.

 The chalet chef, Chiefy, is a genuine talent, and was a quarter-finalist on Masterchef 2006.
-In winter, all stays are half board, including afternoon tea.
+In winter, all stays are half board, including afternoon tea (and 6 dinners).
 Evening meals are highly sociable, creative 5-course affairs, including a full cheese board.
 You begin with elaborate canapés - one day we had miniature steak tartares; another, curious but highly moreish molecular-style blobs of exploding Bloody Mary.
 The main courses ranged from melting braised shoulder of lamb to perfect pan-fried duck breasts with roasted butternut squash and cherry sauce.
 All were excellent.

 Breakfasts combine porridge or hot muesli with a choice of hot dish - perhaps a full English, pancakes with maple syrup and bacon, or grilled tortilla with peppers, feta cheese and braised fava beans.
 There are also heaps of pastries, a wide choice of cereals and an endless array of herbal teas and freshly ground coffee.

 On the chef’s night off, try excellent nearby restaurants.
 L’Etale in the centre of Morzine serves good Savoyard dishes, and Chez Etienne, a hotel in Montriond, has a classical French menu.
 Staff can recommend mountain restaurants for lunches.